-Blogs have evolved from online diaries to fully fledged marketing tools.
-They showcase a company’s expertise, increase your SEO, and expose you to more consumers looking for just the right person to work on said thing.
+Blogs have evolved from online diaries to fully-fledged marketing tools.
+They showcase a company’s expertise, increase your SEO, and expose you to more consumers looking for just the right person to work on the said thing.
 But they are a lot of work to create and maintain.
 In the end, do you still need a blog?

 Showcase Your Expertise

 A good blog tells someone you’re an expert.
-A great blog shows someone you’re an expert.
+Great blog content shows someone you’re an expert.
 A blog is an excellent method of proving your knowledge about a particular subject.
 If you’re an expert on say, teapot building, showing a prospective client how much more you know than your competition can turn a prospect into a client, and inspire confidence in your abilities from the beginning.

-Writing about what you know creates trust in someone as well.
+Writing about what you know builds trust in someone as well.
 The more they read from you, the more they trust that you actually know what you’re doing.

 Have a Plan